Tyler-Lentz/tyde/README.md

 A custom IDE developed mainly for fun and to learn Rust and Svelte through Tauri.
 I'm basically looking at VSCode and trying to implement whatever features I can, plus some others that I think are interesting.

 ## Current Functionality
+- open/save files
+- open directory and view all files in directory
+- detect when edited file is unsaved
-- load file into text area
+- console that logs file operations
-- basic, basic mock of GUI

 ## TODO